Cubium/Cubium/readme.md

 # Cubium

-Cubium is a free and open-source Space Plug and Play Architecture (SPA) services manager for Linux-based spacecraft systems.
+Cubium is a free and open-source flight software for Linux-based spacecraft systems.
 Cubium allows for a more standardized and streamlined method of handling systems with many connected components by providing the neccesarry network to allow automatic discovery and communication between components.
-Developed with undergraduate CubeSat teams using systems such as Beaglebone Blacks, Arduinos, and Raspberry Pis in mind, Cubium's purpose is to lower the bar of entry for satellite development.
+Developed with undergraduate CubeSat teams using systems such as Beaglebone Blacks and Raspberry Pis in mind, Cubium's purpose is to lower the bar of entry for satellite development.

-SPA itself is a specification for a kind of modular satellite software architecture.
+Cubium is designed using the Space Plug-and-play Architecture (SPA), a specification for a kind of modular satellite software architecture.
 It has a proven mission-success track record on Air Force and Space Dynamics Laboratory payloads.

 For a fun introduction on the inner workings of Cubium, see [this illustrated writeup.](https://drive.google.com/file/d/0ByiGNyJUAlpISUo5WDFwSkh3YU0/view?usp=sharing)

 For a very detailed look into the machinations of SPA in general, see [Jacob Holt Christensen's dissertation.](http://digitalcommons.usu.edu/etd/1422/)

 ## Project Status
+  * **Version Alpha 0.0.6**
+    * Successful transmission of SPA messages across processes via socket communication
   * **Version Alpha 0.0.5**
     * Major backend refactoring of SPA Messages
-  * **Version Alpha 0.0.4a**
-    * Added interfaces for specific hardware components
   * **Version Alpha 0.0.4**
     * Added a basic subscription service
       * Direct component-to-component subscription